 On the other hand, if you were thinking of getting an SBA loan, your credit score will have to be at least 680 to even apply, and other factors will be used afterward.
 The same goes for term loans, or what people usually think about when talking about business loans.
 Credit score requirements will usually be around the 680 mark as well, even though they might vary from institution to institution.

-If you have steady cash flow but didn’t have time to build your credit history yet, short-term loans might be a good option.
+If you have steady cash flow but didn’t have time to build your credit history yet, short-term loans might be a good option for getting fast cash approval when a business requires funds in urgency.
 Short-term lenders will usually put more importance on business revenue over your credit score and might be more lenient.
 However, note that the interest on these loans is usually much higher and that you’ll have to deal with shorter repayment periods as well.

 Invoice factoring is another way to get advance money for urgent expenditures, but not really for long-term financing.
 Invoice factoring allows you to get an advance on an invoice due in exchange for a fee.
 In this case, the invoice will be used as collateral for the loan, so your business won’t be as closely scrutinized as with other options.